prabhakarBU/react-docker-boilerplate/README.md

 . at the end is what actually tells docker to build using the current directory.

 2. Run the Container from the above created image:
-> docker run -p 80:80 --rm <some-image-name>:latest
+` > docker run -p 80:80 --rm <some-image-name>:latest `
 Explaination:
 -p to expose and bind ports.
 Here we are exposing port 80 of the container and binding it with port 80 of the host machine.
 The first one is of your machine (host OS) and the second one is of the docker image container.
 For example, if you use -p 8080:80 then you will need to go to http://localhost:8080 on your browser.
---rm to remove the container once it is stopped 'some-image-name:latest' is the name:tag combination of the image we want to build and run our container off of
+--rm to remove the container once it is stopped `some-image-name:latest` is the name:tag combination of the image we want to build and run our container off of

 3. Run the webapp:
 Go to your browser and type: http://localhost:80